articld/BadSelection/readme.md

 - Clean up the code.
 - Swap the font out.
 Unfortunately, this font looks pretty bad without antialiasing.
-- Build a good looking animation.
-Currently I wrote a very buggy one that works only with the textgrid, but I wanted to animte the minute/hour digit too
 - Embed the current date in the text grid
 - Add customization options.